-I'm currently a postdoc studying potential tipping points in UK ecosystem services from future land-use and climate change projections supervised by Prof. Tim Lenton and Dr. Anna Harper.
-A system is often described to pass a tipping point when gradual changes made to input levels or rates cause the output to suddenly change state.
-My current project involves working with the Joint UK Land Environment Simulator (JULES) a land-surface model to look for tipping events in carbon stocks, greenhouse gas emissions and frehwater fluxes.
+In my previous postdoc position, supervised by Prof. Tim Lenton and Dr. Anna Harper, I studied potential tipping points in UK ecosystem services from future land-use and climate change projections.
+This project involved used the Joint UK Land Environment Simulator (JULES) a land-surface model to look for tipping events in carbon stocks, greenhouse gas emissions and frehwater fluxes.